-This St. Patrick’s Day, celebrate leprechauns and pots of gold with this adorable decoupage rainbow yarn art!
+This St. Patrick’s Day, celebrate with this adorable decoupage rainbow yarn art project!

 This fun activity is perfect for teaching children the colors of the rainbow, or for letting them explore their imagination by arranging the colors of yarn in new and different ways!

 Here’s what you need to make this decoupage rainbow yarn art: